Skip to main page content

 Abstract

-Objectives: To examine the association of GHT use with socioeconomic factors and to assess the impact of untreated aGHD in survivors using insulin-like growth factor-1 (IGF1) as a marker of GH action.
+Objectives: This work aimed to examine the association of GHT use with socioeconomic factors and to assess the effect of untreated aGHD in survivors using insulin-like growth factor-1 (IGF1) as a marker of GH action.

-Methods: 3902 five-year survivors of childhood cancer aged ≥ 18 years were included.
+Methods: A total of 3902 five-year survivors of childhood cancer aged 18 years and older were included.
 The associations between GHT use and socioeconomic factors (health insurance coverage, income, area deprivation index), and associations between IGF1 levels and prevalences of adverse physical, neurocognitive, and psychosocial outcomes were assessed cross-sectionally by multivariable logistic regression adjusting for potential confounders.

 Keywords: IGF-1; childhood cancer survivors; growth hormone deficiency; health disparities; health insurance; recombinant human growth hormone.